Should I File Auto Insurance Claim Or Not

 Many people are aware that car insurance in Ontario is partially a no-fault system.
 There’s a lot of confusion about what this means and one of the biggest misconceptions is that there is no blame assigned in an accident.
 This isn’t the case at all, as police may lay charges in their investigation, and insurance companies use a standard collection of accident scenarios to assign fault for settlement purposes.
 The no-fault portion of car insurance refers to the benefits that are paid by your insurance company to you, regardless of who is to blame in the accident.
 Ontario’s no-fault provisions do not prevent insurance claims from going to court, though it is rare that car insurance claims ever see the inside of a courtroom.

-Fault for Car Insurance Claims
+The fault for Car Insurance Claims

-As mentioned above, fault is indeed assigned in car accidents.
+As mentioned above, the fault is indeed assigned in car accidents.
 Police look at traffic rule violations and determine guilt based on those.
 There are situations where no charges are laid, however.
 Insurance companies, on the other hand, always determine fault in an accident using the Ontario Insurance Act and its Fault Determination Rules.
-This is a collection of accident situations which are applied by insurance company investigators to determine which driver was at fault, or if fault is shared.
+This is a collection of accident situations that are applied by insurance company investigators to determine which driver was at fault, or if the fault is shared.
 If you disagree with fault determination, you can formally complain through your insuring company after bringing forth any further information that may influence fault determination with your claims adjuster.
 This resolution is handled internally by your insurer.

 Accident Benefits Claims

 As mentioned, most lawsuits of this nature are settled in lawyers’ boardrooms, rather than court.
-If both sides in a suit are not able to come to an agreement, then the claim would go to court, though there may be attempts to have third-party mediator help settle the suit.
+If both sides in a suit are not able to come to an agreement, then the claim would go to court, though there may be attempts to have a third-party mediator help settle the suit.

 Disagreeing with Your Insurance Company About Benefits